-An observation period has been introduced for the leverage ratio running from 2014 to 2017 to monitor the components and the behaviour of the leverage ratio relative to the requirements based on risk.
-The European Commission must then report to the European Parliament and Council and put forward a regulatory proposal covering the methods for applying and calculating the ratio.
-A Pillar 1 requirement of 3% is expected to be mandated from 2019, as per the latest amendments proposed to the Capital Requirements Regulation.
+An observation period had been introduced for the leverage ratio running from 2014 to 2017 to monitor the components and the behaviour of the leverage ratio relative to the requirements based on risk.
+The European Commission was then required to report to the European Parliament and Council and put forward a regulatory proposal covering the methods for applying and calculating the ratio.
+The proposals for the introduction of a binding leverage ratio were included in the revised proposals for the amended Capital Requirements Regulation issued in November 2016, which is yet to be finalised.
+It is expected, in line with these revised proposals, that a binding Pillar 1 requirement of 3% will be mandated from 2020.
+Firms will be expected to continue to managing the risks of excessive leverage until the ratio becomes binding.

 The leverage ratio is defined as the Tier 1 capital divided by the exposure measure, i.e. balance sheet and off-balance-sheet assets after certain restatements of derivatives, intragroup transactions, and securities financing transactions, items deducted from the numerator, and off-balance-sheet items.
-At 31 December 2016, ICBCS's leverage ratio stood at 4.66%.
+At 31 December 2017, ICBCS's leverage ratio stood at 4.91%.